 Vitamin deficiency b6 is a problem that can occur when someone does not get enough of the vitamin B6.
 This can lead to a number of problems, including fatigue, nausea, and anemia.

-It is important to be able to recognize the symptoms of this problem and seek treatment if necessary.
+It is important to be able to recognize the symptoms of this problem like dry lips and seek treatment if necessary.

 In this blog post, we will discuss what Vitamin deficiency b6 is, the causes and symptoms, how it is diagnosed, and how it is treated.